Marius-450/marius_turtle_alpha/README.md

 # marius_turtle_alpha
-dev repo for improvements of adafruit_turtle lib. demo code for Monster M4sk and Circuit Playground + TFT Gizmo
+Dev repo for improvements of adafruit_turtle lib. <br />
+Demo code for Monster M4sk and Circuit Playground + TFT Gizmo<br />

+Lib fully (upward) compatible with adafruit_turtle.
+Running code written for adafruit_turtle with marius_turtle will make it slower, as the first don't manage speed at all, and that default to speed 6.<br />
+Tested with published code for adafruit_turtle, works flawlessly.

 ## What's new ?